healeycodes/untrusted-python/README.md

 fly launch
 ```

 Follow the instructions in your terminal.
 Make a note of the URL – it will look like `https://foo.fly.dev`.
-Copy it (without a trailing slash!), and add it to `web/.env` as `API`.
+Copy it (without a trailing slash), and add it to `web/.env` as `API`.

 #### Next.js frontend